sbrzo01alternate1-cell/Samuel-Brzozowski-Cisco-Networking-Abilities/README.md

 sudo apt install ./CiscoPacketTracer_900_Ubuntu_64bit.deb

-Here are the lessons I learned:
+Here are the lessons I learned, and will slowly PROVE I learned:

 # Module 1 The Building Blocks
 1. Intro to the Sandbox & OSI Model